Kathryn Finney

 Underestimated founders

-Underestimated founders: how to build the company they didn't see coming
+Build the company they didn't see coming.

 Start here.